Callie, American Kestrel.

 Arrived here in 2009.
 She suffered from a right wing injury in Medford.
 She flew in front of a moving vehicle and became stuck in the car’s grill.
 She suffers from a compound wing fracture.
 It was determined that her flight would be too weak to be safely returned to the wild.
 She is very shy and tends to perch in the back of her enclosure above the door or inside her box.

 Hatched in 2010 and arrived in early 2011.
-She was found on the ground in Wrightstown, NJ with an injury to her left wing.
+He was found on the ground in Wrightstown, NJ with an injury to her left wing.
 It was likely caused by a vehicle collision.
-She was diagnosed with a compound wing fracture and has impaired flight.
-She is named for Artemis, the Greek goddess of the hunt, the wilderness, and wild animals.
+He was diagnosed with a compound wing fracture and has impaired flight.
+He is named for Artemis, the Greek goddess of the hunt, the wilderness, and wild animals.
 Previously thought to be female, Artemis had a simple blood test done to reveal Artemis actually male.

 He hatched and arrived in 2014.
 Found in someone's backyard, he was believed to have a flight injury.
 After closer examination, he was found to be human raised or "imprinted" and not injured at all.
 Due to his high level of imprinting, he is unreleasable due to his inability to survive on his own.
 He is currently training to be used for our Education Team.
 His excitability and curiosity should prove him to be a great member in the near future!
 His name comes from the Greek god of music, art, and poetry who held the vulture as a sacred animal.